In This Article

 Now compare this to a decentralized cryptocurrency wallet.
 The closest comparison is keeping cash or gold in a safe.
 You’re the only person with access to the safe’s combination code.
 This means nobody else can access the wealth being stored.

 Similarly, only the rightful owner has access to a decentralized wallet.
-You’re provided with the private keys when setting the wallet up.
-Not even the wallet provider can access them.
+You’re provided with the private keys when setting the wallet up, and not even the wallet provider can access them.
 This is the true definition of wealth ownership, as the respective coins are stored away from centralized bodies.

 Transact Without Third-Party Authorization